Women's Outdoor Instructor Development Programme

 There will be time working with groups of young people alongside experienced instructors and structured mentoring.
 Your course lead will work with you as a group over the 10 weeks to ensure you have maximum opportunity to progress and work towards your goals.

-This year, Outward Bound are hosting the Women in Mountain Training Conference at Ullswater, you will have the opportunity to attend this as part of the programme.
 We are investing in the programme because we want more women and marginalised genders to be motivated to come and work with us in the future, to inspire and enable the thousands of young people who are impacted by an Outward Bound course each year.

 What does it include?